MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-overflow.md

 ---
-title: "Manage overflow | MicrosoftDocs"
+title: Manage overflow of work items in queues
-description: "Learn how to manage overflow of work items in Customer Service."
+description: "Learn how to manage overflow of work items in queues enabled for unified routing in Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi
-ms.date: 02/02/2023
+ms.date: 02/14/2023
 ms.topic: article

 ---